What is a Reimage?

 Please contact the Service Desk before requesting a reimage.
 The Service Desk may be able to provide an alternate solution to the issue which would not involve the risks associated with reimaging the computer.

 IT only performs this for WPI owned Computers.
 We do NOT assist in reimaging Personal Computers.
 Once the computer has been reimaged, the data that was previously on the hard drive will no longer be recoverable.
 This includes all documents, photos, settings, programs, music, etc. Any of this data must be backed up before the computer is reimaged.

-ITS recommends moving these files to your Storage.
-Your Personal Network Storage is a network drive that is not stored locally on your computer, so it would not be affected by the reimaging process.
+ITS recommends moving these files to your OneDrive.
+Your OneDrive is cloud-based storage that is not kept locally on your computer, so it would not be affected by the reimaging process.
+The OneDrive can be found by logging into the WPI Portal.
+Any files containing sensitive data such as social security numbers, credit card numbers, or confidential information, should instead be stored in your My_Documents storage drive in accordance with the Data Classification Policy.
 The Storage drive (R:\) can be found on any WPI owned computer by navigating to the My_Documents folder.
 It can also be accessed from off campus using the VPN.

 If the computer does not boot properly and you cannot back up your files, let the Service Desk know what files and folders need to be backed up as a part of the reimaging request and we will provide our best efforts to recover them from the hard drive.

 After all of the data has been backed up, please compile a list of all the applications that you use so that ITS can ensure that the programs are installed prior to returning the computer.